usnistgov/oscal-xproc3/setup-notes.md

 ### Note on Saxon versions

-We have successfully run with Saxon-HE 12.3 and the runtime flag ` -xslt-connector=saxon12-3` when invoking Morgana.
+We have successfully run with versions Saxon-HE 12.3 and 12.5, with the runtime flag ` -xslt-connector=saxon12-3` when invoking Morgana. ([As noted on the Morgana web site](https://www.xml-project.com/manual/ch02.html#configuration_s1_1_s2_2) this configuration should be forward compatible).

-Developers who have success with later versions and reasons to need a Saxon upgrade should [please make an Issue](https://github.com/usnistgov/oscal-xproc3/issues) or (better) [a PR](https://github.com/usnistgov/oscal-xproc3/pulls).
+We are also doing our best to track versions of Saxon -- as you may see if GRAB-SAXON actually grabs a later version -- be that as may be, developers who have success with later versions and reasons to need a Saxon upgrade should [please make an Issue](https://github.com/usnistgov/oscal-xproc3/issues) or (better) [a PR](https://github.com/usnistgov/oscal-xproc3/pulls).

 ## Acquire SchXSLT for Schematron support